MY WRITING

 Books that inspire me

 But I try not to get my ideas for stories from books other people have already written.
-I am inspired by yellow newspapers wrapped round bits of old trainset, books about geology and sailing ships, captions on calendars, fairy tales and fables, and pretty much anything else I see or hear.
+I am inspired by newspaper stories I glimpse over people’s shoulders on buses, non-fiction books about wildlife and geology, sudden memories of childhood games, fairy tales and fables, and pretty much everything else I see or hear.

 When did I become a writer?